jum22v/Network-IDS-Lab/README.md

 ### Suricata via the AUR

-Suricata was not available in the user's enabled official repositories.
+Suricata was not available in my enabled official repositories.
 The AUR recipe required `vectorscan`, which also needed to be built first.
 AUR recipes are executable community-maintained build instructions: inspect `PKGBUILD` and any associated install/patch files before building.
 Do not run `makepkg` as root.

 ```bash
 mkdir -p ~/Builds